 In the evening after the meeting was over, I went to the Ibn Battuta Mall.
 It’s the world’s largest themed shopping mall.
-This mall is uniquely designed to celebrate the travels of the famous 14th century Moroccan explorer Ibn Batuta.
+This Dubai mall is uniquely designed to celebrate the travels of the famous 14th century Moroccan explorer Ibn Battuta.
 He visited India during the reign of Muhammad bin Tughlaq.

 Each region Ibn Battuta explored – Andalusia, Tunisia, Egypt, Persia, India and China – is reflected in the architecture and theme of the mall’s six courts.
 These courts strongly project the historical and cultural richness of this Arabian icon’s life, serving as inspiration to all those who visit.